slateci/slateci.github.io/_docs/cluster/manual/cluster-federation.md

 ## SLATE CLI

-The SLATE Command Line Interface will let you execute SLATE commands (see [Optain a SLATE Token](/docs/cluster/manual/slate-token.html) for installation instructions).
+The SLATE Command Line Interface will let you execute SLATE commands (see [Obtain a SLATE Token](/docs/cluster/manual/slate-token.html) for installation instructions).

 ## Joining the Federation